 - Be thorough in your leaf removal efforts, so there'll be less flammable material around to catch fire.

 - Don't leave them on your deck, patio, or porch during trick-or-treating hours, as kids' costumes may be flammable.

 A safer option for illuminating jack-o'-lanterns is to use glow sticks, which can be bought at party supply stores.
-With glow sticks, there's no flame, cord, or batteries to worry about, and they're waterproof.
+With glow sticks, there are no flame, cord, or batteries to worry about, and they're waterproof.
 To activate them, bend them to break the internal glass capsule.

 The Fun Part: Carving Pumpkins and Displaying Them

 Carving pumpkins is great fun, and one or more well-placed jack-o'-lanterns can do wonders for a Halloween display.
 So now that you know how to keep yourself and others safe around carved pumpkins, a few design tips are in order:

 - Before cutting, draw out the line where you'll be cutting the lid off the top of the jack-o'-lantern, around the stem, so that you get an accurate cut.
 Use a yellow marker (so stray marks won't show).
 The lid-hole should be big enough to provide access for removing the pulp from the inside.

 - While a circular lid is all right, a hexagonal lid is easier to put back on (you just line up the points).

 - To cut the lid out, hold your kitchen knife at a 45-degree angle.
 That way, the lid will fit in like a keystone.
 Otherwise, as the jack-o'-lantern begins to dry out and lose mass, the lid is more prone to fall through the hole.

 - Proceed to cut out the lid and remove it.